Discover the secret facts of Machu Picchu.

 The Dry season from April to October

-• Machu Picchu means Old Mountain.
+5. Machu Picchu means Old Mountain

-On July 23rd, 1911, the expedition led by Hiram Bingham reached the small village of Mandor near Aguas Calientes.
-The local farmer Melchor Arteaga told the explorers that there were many ruins in the nearby mountains.
-They asked the name of the site, and he said Machu Picchu.
+On July 23rd, 1911, Hiram Bingham’s expedition arrived at the small village of Mandor near Aguas Calientes.
+Once there, the local farmer Melchor Arteaga told the explorers about the presence of many ruins in the nearby mountains.
+When they asked for the name of the site, he replied, "Machu Picchu."

-Unfortunately, there is no record of a town with this name.
-Over the years, many names have been proposed, like Llaqtapta, Karmenqa, etc. However, a few years ago, the historian found writings from the first conquistador in which there was a list of the Inca Kings and the cities each built.
-One line says Pachacuti built Picchu, which could be the actual name of Machu Picchu, and proof that Pachacuti built this incredible city.
+More recently, historians discovered writings from the first conquistador, which included a list of the Inca kings and the cities they built.
+One line mentions, "Pachacuti built Picchu," which could be the actual name of Machu Picchu and proof that Pachacuti built this incredible city.

 When is the best time to visit Machu Picchu?